liuzhousi/FPGC4/Documentation/docs/c.md

 rsp 	| r15
 ```
 This leaves registers r7, r12 and r13 unused in the FPGC4.
 r12 and r13 are currently used as temporary registers for certain assembly instructions, which is sometimes needed/convenient for converting single x86_64 instructions to multiple B322 instructions.
 For example, in x86_64 you can write a number to the stack at an offset using `mov [rbp-offset] 37`.
-In B322 you first need to load the literal into a register before using a write instruction.
+In B322 you first need to load the literal into a register before using a write instruction. r7 is currently used as temp register for loading the address of global variables during for read/write instructions.

 ## Assembly wrapper